skyglobal/web-toolkit/README.md

   - Refactor so the code is self documenting
   - If you would like the feature to go live sooner, mention this in the comments/commit.
 We will provide a temporary live url that will allow you to carry on without getting blocked.

+#### Testing
+  - Tests are automatically run on the CircleCI server upon pushing to Github.
+  - `grunt test` for unit (using [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com/‎))
+  - Tests include code coverage, please keep this above 80%
+  - Code coverage does not work on 'beautified' code.

 ####Committing

-  - Before you submit your pull request ensure your code is up to date and merged by running:
+Before you submit your pull request, run :
+  - `git pull upstream master` to ensure your code is up to date and merged correctly
-  `git pull upstream master`
+  - 'grunt test-cross-browser'.
+You will need to set up a [Browser Stack](http://www.browserstack.com) account.

 ### Code structure